cookies-xor-cream/HugoTest/content/posts/poetry/dfs-on-reality.md

 that my eyes connected with, through the dullest sting.

 My vein unrolled like a garden horse,
-from a cannular that got deposed,
+from a cannular that got deposed.
 graph the volume of the bleeding,
 see my heartbeat run receding,
 pulled the IV bag to read the label,